RestiveSole267/JazmynOS/README.md

 ## About JazmynOS
-JazmynOS is a x86 UNIX-like operating system with a somewhat beautiful modern graphical designed user interface inspired by other unix-like systems.

-The operating system is named after a best friend of mine who’s name is Jazmyn, the goal is to create a powerful system with a beautiful graphical user interface and accessibility software.
+JazmynOS is a x86 UNIX-like operating system with a somewhat beautiful modern graphical designed user interface inspired by other unix-like systems.The operating system is named after a best friend of mine who’s name is Jazmyn, the goal is to create a powerful system with a beautiful graphical user interface and accessibility software.

 ## Future of JazmynOS